minio/docs/source/security/ad-ldap-external-identity-management/external-authentication-with-ad-ldap-identity-provider.rst

       - :envvar:`MINIO_IDENTITY_LDAP_GROUP_SEARCH_BASE_DN`
       - :envvar:`MINIO_IDENTITY_LDAP_GROUP_SEARCH_FILTER`

+      See the :ref:`minio-server-envvar-external-identity-management-ad-ldap`
-      See the :ref:`` reference documentation for more information on these variables.
-The :ref:`` tutorial includes complete instructions on setting these values.
+      reference documentation for more information on these variables.
+The :ref:`minio-authenticate-using-openid-generic` tutorial includes complete
+      instructions on setting these values.

    .. tab:: Configuration Setting